ChartBlocks/data-server-docs/content/header.md

 We'd suggest using one our pre-built SDKs if you're new to development, but to authenticate requests in your own clients, please read on.

-The signature is stored in the HTTP Authorization header, like so:
-> **Authorization**: ACCESS_TOKEN:SIGNATURE

 Your SECRET_KEY is never sent in the request, only the ACCESS_TOKEN.
-The SECRET_KEY is used to generate the SIGNATURE, using the body of your request, as outlined below.
+The SECRET_KEY is used to generate a SIGNATURE which both authenticates the request as coming from you, and mitigates man in the middle attacks.

+The signature is sent in your HTTP request using the **Authorization** header in the format:
+> "**Authorization**: BASIC `ACCESS_TOKEN`:`SIGNATURE`"

 #### Generating a signature